 Having regard to the above, the principal responsibility and requirement of directors is that individually they have undertaken the relevant due diligence, are informed, and that they are satisfied as to the Company’s implementation and compliance with health and safety obligations.

 The Committee shall comprise all Board Members and the Board shall appoint a Chairperson.

 - A quorum is three members.
-In the case of a tie, the members must resolve differences or disputes between themselves at the relevant meeting, failing which the matter will be referred to an external subject-matter expert.
+In the case of a tie, the members must resolve differences or disputes between themselves at the relevant meeting, failing which the matter will be referred to an external subject-matter expert, for resolution.